matthigg/micro-Chat/README.md

 - The personal touch was associating randomly-generated avatars with each unique username using the Adorable Avatars API at http://avatars.adorable.io/.

 # Production
-- This app is a project for CS50 - Web Development with JavaScript and Python, and hasn't been pushed to production.
-However, in the event that it does get deployed, it would probably be a good idea to put some kind of filter on chatroom messages to prevent hax and also check out these resources:
+- Resources on deploying Flask applications:

   1. http://flask.pocoo.org/docs/1.0/tutorial/deploy/
   2. http://flask.pocoo.org/docs/1.0/config/

-- If deploying to Heroku, change the application launching command in the Procfile to this:
+- If deploying to Heroku, change the application launching command in the Procfile by adding an eventlet worker:

   > web: gunicorn --worker-class eventlet -w 1 application:app